codingteam/emulsion/README.md

 Note that `pingInterval` of `null` disables XMPP ping support.

+`telegram.messageThreadId` allows to connect the bot to a particular message thread: any messages from the other threads will be ignored, and the bot will send its messages to the selected thread only.

 ### Telegram Content Proxy

 There's Telegram content proxy support, for XMPP users to access Telegram content without directly opening links on t.me.